-While Bitcoin is a decentralised currency, Ethereum is a technical platform that runs the ether cryptocurrency, Wooller said.
+While bitcoin is a decentralised currency, Ethereum is a technical platform that runs the ether cryptocurrency, Wooller said.
 Ethereum also does much more by building decentralised apps and using smart contracts.

-Because it is a complex payment system it has an infinite supply, against Bitcoin’s finite supply, which does appear to trump Bitcoin in terms of potential longevity.
+Because it is a complex payment system it has an infinite supply, against bitcoin’s finite supply, which does appear to trump bitcoin in terms of potential longevity.

 Issues with ETH’s security have also been taken on board by Ethereum, which has only increased confidence in the currency.

-The hard fork is part of the build-up to the Ethereum 2.0 project, and is designed to help ETH move from being “proof of work” to “proof of stake”.
-It will help make the crypto less inflationary and will slowly increase the difficulty of mining ether, in preparation for the move to proof of stake.
+Another factor for Ethereum was the hard fork that took place on 4 August.
+The hard fork is part of the build-up to the Ethereum 2.0 project and is designed to help ETH move from being ‘Proof of work’ to ‘Proof of stake’.
+It will help make the crypto less inflationary and will slowly increase the difficulty of mining ether, in preparation for the move to Proof of Stake.